sandeepsa1/dsa/README.md

 A greedy algorithm is an approach to solving optimization problems by making a series of decisions, each of which is locally optimal at the time.
 The idea is that by making the best possible choice at each step, the algorithm will ultimately arrive at a globally optimal solution.
 Some samples implemented:
   - Best Time to Buy and Sell Stock
   - Coin Change Problem

+### 09-important-coding-problems
+Some of the important and most common coding problems related to Arrays Data Structure.
+  - Product of Array Except Self
+  - Maximum Product Subarray